 It is the policy of the Deschutes County Sheriff's Office - Adult Jail (AJ) to provide lodged inmates with clean, appropriately sized clothing and clean, adequate bedding to meet basic health, comfort, and welfare requirements.
-Additionally, DCAJ and WC must provide materials for inmates to fulfill basic personal hygiene needs.
+Additionally, the AJ must provide materials for inmates to fulfill basic personal hygiene needs.